qcz/vscode-text-power-tools/README.md

 ## Features

-### Filtering lines
+### Filtering lines (grep)

 Filter line commands take an input (a raw text or a regular expression) and filter the selected lines based on whether to include or exclude the them.
+They work like `grep` but inside VS Code.
 These commands search/match in a case insensitive manner.
 To use case sensitive search/match, set the value of the `textPowerTools.caseSensitiveFiltering` setting to `true`.

 The last 10 filter strings and regular expressions are presented and can be used quickly when executing these commands.